upper/upper.io/upper-docs/upper.io/v2/content/getting-started/index.md

 ```

 Note that if you don't provide explicit mappings the adapter will try to use
-the field name and this is a case-sensitive lookup.
+the field name with a case-sensitive lookup.

 ### Setting up a database session